I used to think it was really dopey.

 Here are 20 ways to find your soulmate:

 1. Develop your emotional intelligence.

 Without emotional intelligence, your love relationship WILL have problems, even if you are compatible in most other areas.
-Here’s a post I’ve written on the subject that can help you learn a bit more about emotional maturity.
 Also, I highly recommend Daniel Goleman’s book, Emotional Intelligence: Why It Can Matter More Than IQ and Emotional Intelligence 2.0 by Travis Bradberry.